Graham Thomson Lyall

 Graham Thomson Lyall VC (8 March 1892 – 28 November 1941) was an English-born soldier in the Canadian Expeditionary Force during the First World War and recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 He received the award for his actions on the Western Front in the final months of the war, while serving as an infantry officer.
 After the war, Lyall remained in the United Kingdom and returned to civilian life.
 Throughout the inter-war years, he served in the Territorial Army, in the Royal Army Ordnance Corps, and during the Second World War, he served in the British Army.
 He died of a heart attack at the age of 49, while on active service in Egypt.

 Early life

-Graham Thomson Lyall was born on 8 March 1892 in the village of Chorlton, near Manchester.
+Lyall was born on 8 March 1892 in the village of Chorlton, near Manchester.
 His father, R. H. Lyall, was a reverend and in 1894, moved his family to Farnworth when he became vicar at St. John's Church.
 The family moved again in 1900, to Nelson in Lancashire, where Lyall attended Nelson Municipal Secondary School.
 He then went on to study mechanical engineering at a naval college.

 In 1912, after completing his college studies, Lyall emigrated to Canada and settled in Welland, Ontario.
 He went to Toronto University to further his education and then became a mechanical engineer.
 A member of the British Institute of Engineers, he worked firstly for a steel foundry and then the Canadian Niagara Power Company, based at Niagara Falls.